 Refined, bleached and deodorized, or R.B.D., coconut oil, which has been treated with solvents and subjected to intense heat, raises cholesterol so reliably that scientists have used it as a control when running experiments on different fats.
 The harsh processing may destroy some of the good essential fatty acids and antioxidants, such as lauric acid, a medium chain fatty acid believed to raise good H.D.L. cholesterol.

 Basically: raw cold-pressed > expeller-pressed > RBD.
 Make sure you read the label carefully before buying, because most supermarkets sell RBD oil!
+In line with our belief that natural is better, kin+kind’s Raw Coconut Oil is minimally processed and cold-pressed.
+That’s why it varies in color from jar to jar.
+It is not bleached or deodorized, and looks the way nature intended.

 So what does it all mean?